 - Topic: "The Constitutionality of Compulsory Vaccinations: Governmental Power vs. Individual Liberty"

 - Friday, October 1st, 6:00-7:30 p.m. via Zoom webinar

-- The lecture portion of the event on the CEP YouTube Channel or you can also view it here.
+- The lecture portion of the event is on the CEP YouTube Channel or you can also view it here.
 The talks begins 33 minutes into the video.

-This year we are honoring Constitution Day by exploring the constitutionality of mandatory vaccines.
-We will host an exciting lecture and discussion with Dr. Stephen R. Routh, Associate Dean and Professor of Political Science, Public Administration, & Leadership Studies California State University, Stanislaus.
+This year we are honored Constitution Day by exploring the constitutionality of mandatory vaccines.
+We hosted a lecture and discussion with Dr. Stephen R. Routh, Associate Dean and Professor of Political Science, Public Administration, & Leadership Studies California State University, Stanislaus.